 In Nevada law, there are many different types of behaviors that could result in criminal charges.
-Title 15 of Nevada’s code details crimes and punishments, and different chapters within Title 15 establish the rules for different categories of criminal offenses.
+Title 15 of Nevada’s code details crimes and punishments and different chapters within Title 15 establish the rules for different categories of criminal offenses.

 Some of the most serious crimes under Nevada law are made illegal in Chapter 200, which is the chapter of Nevada’s criminal code that deals with crimes against persons.
-Chapter 200 is the chapter that establishes the rules for crimes like homicide, mayhem, and kidnapping.
+Chapter 200 is a chapter that establishes the rules for crimes like homicide, mayhem, and kidnapping.

 Kidnapping crimes have their own subsection within Chapter 200 and the statues relate to kidnapping define the offense and establish different degrees of kidnapping.
-First degree kidnapping is defined in Nevada Revised Statute section 200.320.
+First-degree kidnapping is defined in Nevada Revised Statute section 200.320.
 It is the most serious of the kidnapping offenses and the kidnapping crime for which a defendant will face the harshest penalties.